National Military Suicide Survivor Seminar and Camp

 TAPS invites those active duty military, veterans, and military survivors who have graduated from Good Grief Camp (Legacy mentors) to register as a volunteer mentor for the TAPS National Military Suicide Survivor Seminar and Good Grief Camp.

 To register as a Legacy or Military Mentor, create a mentor account and complete a background check release.
 Once your background check is approved, you can log into your account to register to volunteer at the National Military Suicide Survivor Seminar and Good Grief Camp (when available).

 Become a TAPS Peer Mentor

-You can choose to attend our training session on Friday, October 11, from 12:30 p.m. to 4:30 p.m.
-Eastern.
+You can choose to attend our training session one on Thursday, October 10 from 6 p.m. to 10 p.m. or our training session two on Friday, October 11, from 8:00 a.m. to 12:00 p.m.
 You will learn more about grief and trauma, learn to identify risks and warning signs for suicide, gain basic helping skills, and become part of our nationwide TAPS Peer Mentor Team.

 Becoming a Peer Mentor is an easy process and yields deep personal rewards.
 If you're interested in attending the Peer Mentor training for adult military survivors, you can register for the in-person training as part of the seminar registration.
 After you've registered, you'll be contacted by the TAPS Peer Mentor Program staff.
 Visit our Become a Peer Mentor page or email firstname.lastname@example.org to learn more.

 Media and SPONSORSHIP